 McKee, a 72-year-old grandmother of four from Bethpage, Tenn., was one of nearly 14,000 people who found out this fall that they'd been exposed to tainted medications made by "...

-ZYVOX Tablets for oral administration contain 400 mg or 600 mg linezolid as film-coated compressed tablets.
+ZYVOX Tablet for oral administration contains 600 mg linezolid as a film-coated compressed tablet.
 Inactive ingredients are corn starch, microcrystalline cellulose, hydroxypropylcellulose, sodium starch glycolate, magnesium stearate, hypromellose, polyethylene glycol, titanium dioxide, and carnauba wax.
-The sodium (Na+) content is 1.95 mg per 400-mg tablet and 2.92 mg per 600-mg tablet (0.1 mEq per tablet, regardless of strength).
+The sodium (Na+) content is 2.92 mg per 600-mg tablet (0.1 mEq/tablet).

 ZYVOX for Oral Suspension is supplied as an orange-flavored granule/powder for constitution into a suspension for oral administration.
 Following constitution, each 5 mL contains 100 mg of linezolid.
-Inactive ingredients are sucrose, citric acid, sodium citrate, microcrystalline cellulose and carboxymethylcellulose sodium, aspartame, xanthan gum, mannitol, sodium benzoate, colloidal silicon dioxide, sodium chloride, and flavors (see PATIENT INFORMATION).
-The sodium (Na+) content is 8.52 mg per 5 mL (0.4 mEq per 5 mL).
+Inactive ingredients are sucrose, citric acid, sodium citrate, microcrystalline cellulose and carboxymethylcellulose sodium, aspartame, xanthan gum, mannitol, sodium benzoate, colloidal silicon dioxide, sodium chloride, and flavors [see PATIENT INFORMATION The sodium (Na+) content is 8.52 mg/5 mL (0.4 mEq/5 mL).

 What are the possible side effects of linezolid (Zyvox)?